-Madlen gets excited about plants and microbes.
-She also enjoys learning new things, and teaching others what she learned.
-That’s why she wanted Stefano to write Computational Skills for Biologists – A Toolbox with her — so others would have an easier time than herself to learn how to code and be an efficient scientist.
+Madlen enjoys learning new things and teaching others what she learned.
+That's why she wanted Stefano to write Computational Skills for Biologists – A Toolbox with her — so others would have an easier time than herself to learn how to code and be efficient scientists.

 These days, she employs her computational toolbox at a large bank to turn data into knowledge, teach good coding practices, and convert SAS users into R users.